International Criminal Court investigation in Darfur: Omar al-Bashir

-As of June 2019, al-Bashir was held in detention by Sudanese authorities.
+As of June 2019, al-Bashir was held in detention by Sudanese authorities on corruption charges.
 In August 2020, Prime Minister Abdalla Hamdok stated that the government was willing to cooperate with the ICC in the trial of al-Bashir.
 As of May 2022, al-Bashir was still at large, and not within ICC custody.

 Abdallah Banda

 As of June 2019, Abdallah Banda, Commander-in-Chief of the Justice and Equality Movement (JEM), remained a fugitive, indicted by the ICC.

 Abdel Rahim Mohammed Hussein

 Abdel Rahim Mohammed Hussein, former Governor of Khartoum State, indicted by the ICC, was imprisoned in Sudan in late April 2019 following the 2019 Sudanese coup d'état.

 Sudanese court

 On 21 January 2020, in the Darfur track of the 2019–2020 component of Sudanese peace process negotiations, the Sudan Revolutionary Front (SRF) and Sovereignty Council representatives agreed on the creation in the Sudanese legal system of a Darfur war crimes court to be created in the Sudanese legal system for trying Darfur war crimes and crimes against humanity suspects.
 The SRF and the Sovereignty Council agreed to create a commission that would establish the court.